sinus-x/rubbergoddess/docs/cogs/actress.md

 sensitive true
 triggers "uh oh"
 responses "uh oh"
+enabled true
 ```

+The counter is decremented every time the reaction is invoked.
+When it reaches zero, the reaction is disabled.

 If the text contains `((name))`, it will be replaced with author's nickname; `((mention))` will be replaced with author's tag.
 _Note: Before the v1.0 version, the mention string was `{mention}`._